lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

 ### Enable pod security policy on an AKS cluster

 You can enable or disable pod security policy using the az aks update command.
-The following example enables pod security policy on the cluster name myAKSCluster in the resource group named myResourceGroup. (change cluster name and resourcegroup to one used in your tenant)
+The following example enables pod security policy on the cluster name myAKSCluster in the resource group named myResourceGroup. (change cluster name and resourcegroup to the one used in your tenant)

 ```
 az aks update \